alexcu2718/fdf/README.md

 use fdf::cstr;
 let who_is_that_pointer_over_there:*const u8=unsafe{cstr!("i'm too cheeky aren't i")};
-//automatically  create an inline null-terminated stack allocated buffer of length LOCAL_PATH_MAX
+//automatically  create an inline null-terminated stack allocated buffer of length LOCAL_PATH_MAX (4096/1096 depending on Linux/Non Linux)
-//this is actually default to 4096, but is an environment variable that can be played with at compile time.
-//but setting eg `export LOCAL_PATH_MAX=13000 && cargo b -r -q `
-//will recompile  with LOCAL_PATH_MAX as 13000.

 //this is a self explanatory one! let leave_me_alone:*const u8=unsafe{cstr!("hello_mate",5)}; //this will CRASH because you've only told to stack allocate for 5 bytes